fabacab/inline-gdocs-viewer/readme.txt

 == Upgrade Notice ==

-= 0.12.9 =
+= 0.13.0 =

-This is a minor bugfix release.
+This is a maintenance and compatibility update that adds support for the Block Editor in WordPress 5.x and higher.

 == Other notes ==